jasonme0830/Isabelle2Cpp-2025/README.md

 ## ChangeLog

-- [x] Enable-list-move is supported and as an optimization option.
+- [x] Enable-list-move is supported and as an optimization option by the flag `--enable-list-move`.
 - [x] Declarations are delayed after all conditions.
 - [x] Directory structure is reorganized.
 - [x] Use `std::set::merge` instead trivial traversal for `\<inter>` and `\<union>` of `set`.